 Application deadlines for University PhD scholarships vary and will be specified on the scholarship advert.
-Scholarship opportunities for 2021/22 are expected to be advertised in May 2021 and will be advertised on our website
+Scholarship opportunities will be advertised on our website.

 Scholarships may be attached to projects defined by the supervisor (possibly with external collaborators) or available for you to develop your own idea within our research priorities.

 We strongly recommend that in all cases you contact a prospective supervisor to discuss your research proposal before submitting your application form.
 Potential supervisors can be found through the staff lists on the department and research centre websites, or by contacting the relevant area for advice.

 There are no current PhD University scholarship listings.

 - a maintenance stipend at the standard Sheffield Hallam PhD bursary rate (this is aligned with the net Real Living Wage and the rate for academic year 2022/23 is £18,178 per annum)

 Scholarships are normally offered for three and a half years of full-time study or six years of part-time study (part-time paid at 50%).